MrClock8163/GeoComPy/docs/introduction.rst

     If the instrument is not turned on when the connection is initiated, the process will try to wake it up.
-Since some instruments must be manually put into GeoCom mode, the initialization might not be successful from a completely shutdown state.
+Since some instruments must be manually put into GeoCOM mode, the initialization might not be successful from a completely shutdown state.

 Once the connection is verified, the commands can be executed through the